Writing substantial comments is the best way to boost your visibility on LinkedIn.

 Your comment should enrich the discussion, not sidetrack it.

-If you want to make a separate point, start your own post and perhaps refer back to the post that prompted it.
+If you want to make a separate point, start your own post and perhaps link back to the post that prompted it along with an @mention for the author.

 Visuals often aren’t needed in comments, but if there’s a relevant image or screenshot that helps you make your point, don’t be afraid to include it.